 As a simple example of the region tables, let us calculate the photometric survey area.
-Imaging data are imported to the database in "chunks," and the total area of these chunks can be obtained from the SQL (Structured Query Language) query2 yielding 9560 deg2.
+Imaging data are imported to the database in "chunks," and the total area of these chunks can be obtained from the SQL (Structured Query Language) query2 select sum(area) from Region where type='CHUNK', yielding 9560 deg2.
 However, this counts overlapping areas more than once.
-To obtain the unique survey imaging footprint, we select only the "primary" region, the intersection of the chunks with the staves, yielding 7897 deg^2 .
-The total area and unique footprint area should be adjusted downwards by the area of the holes, obtained from the queries
+To obtain the unique survey imaging footprint, we select only the "primary" region, the intersection of the chunks with the staves, select sum(area) from Region where type='PRIMARY', yielding 7897 deg2.
+The total area and unique footprint area should be adjusted downwards by the area of the holes, obtained from the queries select sum(area) from Region where type='HOLE'

-'''

-select sum(area) from Region where type='CHUNK',

-'''